jcbwang/lab-07/README.md

 ### Part 2: Bonnie Wang and Jagdeep Singh

-Number and name of feature: #1: Data Formatting
+Number and name of feature: #1: Data Formatting (constructors)

 Estimate of time needed to complete: 20 mins
 Start time: 8:30am